Manfred Winkelhock: Racing career

 His son, Markus Winkelhock, is also a racing driver.
+He participated in only one F1 race, the European GP at the Nürburgring in 2007, and led for six laps due to rain.

 Death

 At the same time he was a regular sports car and touring car driver, winning the 1000km Monza with Marc Surer in 1985.
 He was killed in the summer of 1985 when he crashed heavily at the fearsome Turn 2 at Mosport Park of Bowmanville near Toronto, Ontario, Canada, during the Budweiser 1000 km World Endurance Championship event, driving a Porsche 962C for Kremer Racing with co-driver Marc Surer.
 The crash was Sunday, 11 August and he succumbed to injuries the next day while at the Sunnybrook Medical Center in Toronto.